datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 ![Sending 'View(example)' from History to Source](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-16.png)

+This line of code is now in your Source document.
+When you save this document, you'll also have this line of code saved for future use.

 #### Saving Script Files

-Now that you've created a script with code in it, you may want to save it.
+Now that you've created a script with code in it, you likely want to save it.
 To do so, you'll want to click on the save icon.

 ![Save Icon](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-17.png)